brianstittsr/windsurf_WL4WJ_CHWOne/docs/RECREATION_PROMPT.md

 # Leadership Connections Platform Recreation Prompt

+## Purpose of This Prompt

+**This prompt is designed to add the features listed below into an EXISTING Next.js website's admin section.**

+The goal is to integrate a comprehensive alumni management and networking system into the Leadership Connections website (https://www.ncleadconnect.org).
+These features will be added to the admin area of the existing site, allowing administrators and members to manage profiles, create forms, track engagement, and facilitate networking among North Carolina's leadership program alumni.

 ## Overview

-Create a comprehensive Leadership Connections networking platform for past leadership members and program graduates.
+Add a comprehensive Leadership Connections networking platform for past leadership members and program graduates to the existing Next.js website.
 This platform facilitates professional networking, mentorship, and community engagement among North Carolina's leadership alumni.
-This is a Next.js 14+ application using TypeScript, Material-UI, and Firebase (Firestore) for data persistence.
+The implementation uses TypeScript, Material-UI, and Firebase (Firestore) for data persistence.

 **Platform Purpose:**
 - Connect past leadership program members and graduates